Raj3717/Raj3717/README.md

 - 💻 &nbsp; Data Scientist at **Optum**.
 - 👨🏻‍🎓 &nbsp; Master's Degree in Computer Science.
-- 🎧 &nbsp; Rock 'n' Roll helps me get through my day.
+- 🎧 &nbsp; The power of Rock 'n' Roll keeps me going through the day.
-- 🔎 &nbsp; Always on the lookout for new and exciting tech.
+- 🔎 &nbsp; Constantly searching for innovative and thrilling technology.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>